Bundesautobahn 57

 is a German Autobahn that begins at the Dutch-German border near Goch and ends in Köln.
 It runs parallel to the Rhine River.
-Neuss and Krefeld are the biggest cities at this motorway.
-The A 57 is continuation of the Dutch A77.
+Neuss and Krefeld are the biggest cities on this motorway.
+The A 57 is a continuation of the Dutch A77.
 Because of its high economic importance, its nickname is "Trans-Niederrhein-Magistrale".
-Most of it is two lanes each way only and prone to traffic jams in the rush hour.
-Currently the sections junction 15 - 18, 19 - 24 and 29 - 30 have three lanes each way.
+Most of it is two lanes each way and prone to traffic jams during rush hour.

+Currently, sections 15–18, 19–24, and 29–30 have three lanes each way.
 The section from junction 28 to 29 southbound has the possibility to open the hard shoulder as a third lane in heavy traffic.
-Traffic jams are possible between junctions 10 and 15, 17 and 20 as well as around junctions 27/28.
-There is a variable speed limit between junction 10 and 23.
-The sections from junction 23 to 24 and 27 to 30 have a limit of 100 km/h.
-Between junctions 27 and 28 the limit was reduced to 80 km/h between 10pm and 6am at night.
+Traffic jams are possible between junctions 10 and 15, 17 and 20, as well as around junctions 27 and 28.
+There is a variable speed limit between junctions 10 and 23.
+The sections from junctions 23 to 24 and 27 to 30 have a limit of 100 km/h.
+Between junctions 27 and 28, the limit was reduced to 80 km/h between 10 pm and 6 am.